dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 <link rel="preload" href="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/collaboration-playground.mp4" as="video" type="video/mp4" />
 <link rel="preload" href="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/micky.mp4" as="video" type="video/mp4" />

 Univer was born from a simple yet profound insight: the need for a one-stop productivity platform where data and information can flow freely, without the constraints of disjointed contexts or the hassle of switching formats.
-With Univer, we enable users to create 3 forms of page as they wish.
-By merging sheet, doc and slide's capabilities together, Univer empowers individuals and teams to create, organize and streamline workflows effortlessly.
+With Univer, we enable users to create any forms of page as they wish.
+By merging sheet, doc and slide's capabilities together, Univer empowers individuals and teams to create, organize and streamline workflows without barriers.

 ## All-In-One Solution